Night light up and general information for Tove Jansson Akebono Children’s Forest (formerly called Moomin Valley)…

+The mushroom house used to be nicknamed “Moomin House”.
 The upper floors have little beds and items laid out to make it look like someone lives there.
 There are doors, windows, cubby holes, secret spaces, stair cases and lots more to captivate the littlest of minds.
 The park is geared to children, but there are few safety measures in place, so I recommend you stay close to your kids as they climb in the main house.
 You might also want to watch your own head; I bumped mine a few times!

 Facility Management Building

 The facility management building is another stunningly designed earthen building with lots of intricate detail.
 There is a wall waterfall in the open plan lobby.
 You can walk along the roof, where there is a small lookout tower which doubles as a prime photo spot.